 \section{Conclusion}

-Since the original training data may not be available due to privacy concerns, most existing data-free knowledge distillation methods rely heavily on additional generation modules.
-However, these generation modules bring additional computational costs.
-Meanwhile, existing DFKD methods disregard the domain shifts issue between the substitute and original data, and only consider the teacher's knowledge ignoring the data knowledge.
-In this paper, we propose an Open-world Data Sampling Distillation (ODSD) method without unnecessary generation costs.
-We sample unlabeled data with similar distribution to original data and introduce low-noise knowledge representation learning to cope with domain shifts.
+Most existing data-free knowledge distillation methods rely heavily on additional generation modules, bringing additional computational costs.
+Meanwhile, these methods disregard the domain shifts issue between the substitute and original data and only consider the teacher's knowledge, ignoring the data knowledge.
+This paper proposes an Open-world Data Sampling Distillation method.
+We sample unlabeled data with a similar distribution to the original data and introduce low-noise knowledge representation learning to cope with domain shifts.
 To explore the data knowledge adequately, we design a structured knowledge representation.
-Comprehensive experiments have illustrated the effectiveness of our proposed data sampling and distillation method.
-As a result, the proposed method achieves significant improvement and state-of-the-art performance on various benchmarks.
+Comprehensive experiments illustrate the effectiveness of the proposed method, which achieves significant improvement and state-of-the-art performance on various benchmarks.